khmelnitskiianton/Processor/README.md

 It consists of my assembler and my spu and can process many interesting codes!

 You can see 3 example programs on my asm:
-1. `qudratka.txt` - code of quadratic solver
+1. `quadratka.txt` - code of quadratic solver
 2. `circle.txt` - code that draw circle in console
 3. `factorial.txt` - code of recursive factorial
 4. `bad_apple.txt` - code that draws BadApple movie in window with SDL